rhertzog/distro-tracker/docs/design.rst

 Email Interface
 ---------------

-There are three aspects to the email interface in the PTS: the control message processing, dispatching received package messages to the correct subscribers and creating news items based on received emails.
+There are three aspects to the email interface: the control message processing, dispatching received package messages to the correct subscribers and creating news items based on received emails.